Troubleshoot user issues

 |Video is slow or poor quality||Run HDX channel system reports|

-When you type a multiuser machine name in a Search field, the Machine Details for the specified machine is displayed.
+When you type a multiuser machine name in a Search field, Director displays the Machine Details for the specified machine.

-When you type an endpoint name in a Search field, the unauthenticated (anonymous) and authenticated sessions that are connected to a specific endpoint are listed.
-This enables troubleshooting unauthenticated sessions.
+When you type an endpoint name in a Search field, Director uses the unauthenticated (anonymous) and authenticated sessions that are connected to a specific endpoint, which enables troubleshooting unauthenticated sessions.
 Ensure that endpoint names are unique to enable troubleshooting of unauthenticated sessions.

 The search results also include users who are not currently using or assigned to a machine.

 - Partial entries produce a list of possible matches.

 - After you type a few letters of a two-part name (username, family name and first name, or display name), separated by a space, the results include matches for both strings.
 For example, if you type jo rob, the results might include strings such as “John Robertson” or Robert, Jones.

 To return to the landing page, click the Director logo.

 You can access Citrix Insight Services (CIS) from the User drop-down in Director to access additional diagnostic insights.
 The data available in CIS comes from sources including Call Home and Citrix Scout.